[Engineers Geoscientists Manitoba - Ingenium Conference 2023]

 Biophilic Design Panel - The Leaf Case StudyMitchell Hall, Lee McCormick, Bryan Smith, Sarah Chernis, Monica Giesbrecht, and David Bowick.
 Moderated by Dr. Andrea Kraj, P.Eng.

 A 7,840 square metre greenhouse incorporating two climate biomes, a butterfly garden, classrooms, event space, and restaurant, The Leaf is situated within Winnipeg's Assiniboine Park.
-Toronto-based firm KPMB Architects teamed up with local practices Architecture49, Blackwell Structural Engineers, and HTFC Planning & Design to develop The Leaf over the course of 12 years.
+Toronto-based firm KPMB Architects teamed up with local practices Architecture49, Blackwell Structural Engineers, SMS Engineering, and HTFC Planning & Design to develop The Leaf over the course of 12 years.

 This panel will explore the challenges and technical achievements of this project.